ethanf108/Intraspect/README.md

 ## Scope

 Composed of over 300 source files, Intraspect is composed of a complex hierarchy of classes representing constant pool entry types, attributes, and individual JVM instructions.
 Careful organization of these classes has been a focus from the very begining, and has allowed the project to remain manageable throughout development.
+Furthermore, a consistant use of the git version control system, along with branches here on GitHub, has greatly added to the overall organization of the project, while also leaving behind a comprehensive track record of its development.

 ## Limitations